radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 -	Read RadiantOne configuration
 -	Read settings for any configured instances
 -	Read naming context configurations
--	Read configured data sources and view synchronization topologies on the Global Sync Tab
+-	Read configured data sources and view synchronization topologies on the Synchronization Tab
 -	Log into the RadiantOne Insights, Reports and Administration console and access the Global Identity Viewer application

 These functions are dictated by the following values of the vdPrivilege attribute in the group entry: